HULKs/hulk/docs/robotics/perception/vision.md

 -   golden border: image border
 -   black border: limb border

+???
+"Image source"

+    All images are taken from the game HULKs vs. SPQR, 2024-07-20 at RoboCup 2024 in Eindhoven.

 ## Field Border Detection

 Estimates the location of the upper field border in the image by finding the first pixels from the top that are roughly field-colored and fitting a line through them.